gonimo/gonimo-front/Readme.md

 > cd path/to/gonimo-front
 > bower update
 > rm -rf ./bower_components/purescript-newtype
-> pulp browserify --to dist/app.js
+> pulp browserify --to dist/app.js && cp -R ./static/* dist

 the removal of `purescript-newtype` should only be necessary temporarily as this is either fixed by checking the `"resolutions"` section in `bower.json`, or by